dclahan/trending-movies/README.md

 2. **ETL (Extract, Transform, Load) Pipeline**: The ETL process was implemented using Amazon Glue services.
 The key steps include:
    - **Extraction**: Raw Reddit posts and TMDB data are extracted from the S3 bucket.
    - **Data Cleaning**: Corrupt or incorrectly stored values are identified and corrected.
 This step ensures the integrity and consistency of the data.
    - **Data Transformation**: The cleaned data is structured into fact tables and dimension tables for tracking daily movie mentions on Reddit, as well as populatrity metrics from TMDB.

 3. **Data Upload**: The transformed data, now conforming to the Entity-Relationship Diagram (ERD) outlined earlier, is uploaded back to the S3 bucket.
 This clean data is accessible via the S3 Web client and serves as the backend for the application, which visualizes daily movie trends from Reddit posts and TMDB popularity metrics.

 ## Data Visualization Dashboard

 The application is built using the Bokeh library and Python.
 The Bokeh library provides a flexible and interactive visualization framework for creating interactive and dynamic data visualizations.
 Given more time, I would have liked to be able to host the application on a cloud platform like AWS or GCP, but I was unable to find a suitable solution within the time frame.

 The application is designed to visualize the daily trends for each movie mentioned in a Reddit post over the past week.
 The implementation results in a dashboard that displays the number of mentions, popularity, and a ranking of the top movies mentioned in the past week.
 The dashboard is interactive and allows users to select a movie and a date range to view the trends for that movie.
+The dashboard will update in real-time as new posts are uploaded to the S3 bucket.

 | ![image](/pics/dashboard.png) |
 |:--:|